Nair photo

 Biography

-I am currently writing a coursebook "India's Partition: Politics, Culture, Memory" that is under contract with Cambridge University Press.
-I have also begun researching and thinking on the making of the neighborhood that is South Asia, by considering foreign policy-making from the perspective of capital cities in the alleged margins of the region - Dhaka, Colombo, Islamabad, Kathmandu, and Kabul.
+I am currently researching the making of the neighborhood that is South Asia, by considering foreign policy-making from the perspective of capital cities in the alleged margins of the region - Dhaka, Colombo, Islamabad, Kathmandu, Kabul - as well as from New Delhi.
+I have a fellowship at the Woodrow Wilson International Center for Scholars for 2024-25 for this project, where I am also a Global Fellow

 Publications